 With all this talk of pruning trees for the winter, it’d be nice for you to know how to identify why to prune your trees and how we’ll do it.
-Nelson Tree Specialist has been doing this for a long time.
-We are your local ISA certified arborists and handle a wide range of pruning jobs.
-We’ll run through the reasons that pruning is necessary and then we’ll cover how to get it done properly.
+Nelson Tree Specialist has been serving the community for a long time.
+We are your local ISA-certified arborists and handle a wide range of pruning jobs.
+We’ll run through the reasons why pruning is necessary, and then we’ll cover how to do it properly.

 Safety